 GlobalSign Certificate Provider

-The GlobalSign provider allows you to request certificates through the GMO GlobalSign Atlas portal.
-GlobalSign is a public CA that issues TLS server and S/MIME certificates, among other types of certificate.
-A valid and active account at the Atlas-Portal of GlobalSign is required for using GlobalSign certificate provider.
+The GlobalSign certificate provider allows you to request certificates through the GMO GlobalSign Atlas portal.
+GlobalSign is a public CA that issues TLS server and S/MIME certificates, among other types of certificates.
+A valid and active account at the Atlas-Portal of GlobalSign is required for using the GlobalSign certificate provider.
 You can then retrieve secrets and keys, to connect to the GlobalSign CA and request certificates.

 Below you will find which parameters are required for the creation of a GlobalSign certificate provider.